 “Biblical humility is not about uncertainty; it’s about submitting yourself to the word of God.”
 Justin Taylor

-I have recently been spending a few moments learning from Richard Baxter (1615-1691).
-Dr. J. I. Packer described Baxter as “the most outstanding pastor, evangelist and writer on practical and devotional matters that Puritanism produced.”
+J. I. Packer described Richard Baxter (1615-1691) as “the most outstanding pastor, evangelist and writer on practical and devotional matters that Puritanism produced.”
 I have also found him to be a helpful teacher and mentor and this morning I was deeply challenged by this paragraph about the sermon and pride.
 Baxter writes:

 I do believe that the battle to please God rather than people is probably the most difficult sort than any pastor fights.
 If we seek first to please God, is it not true that God will use us to help people see and seek Him?
 But if we seek to please or entertain people, then people will see and seek us and not God.
 Our pride then is not only bad for us but then becomes deadly for others.
-If week to please ourselves by pleasing people then we will never cease to want.
-If we seek to please God we will have more than we need.
+If we seek to please ourselves by pleasing people then we will never cease to want.
+If we seek to please God, then we will have all that we need.

 I recently finished reading Revolution in World Missions by Dr. KP Yohannan.
 Not only were my views about missions intensely challenged, but I was additionally rebuked and exhorted in a number of other ways concerning how I follow Christ Jesus.
 The following story is from the conclusion of the book beginning on page 203.
 You need to read this story so that you be encouraged and challenged by it.
 Yohannan writes:

 Bihar-the North Indian state known as the graveyard of missions-how can I ever forget the summer months I spent there with mission outreach teams!
 We were driven out from many villages and stoned for preaching the gospel.
 That was in 1968.